Reformulating Energy Storage Capacity Accreditation Problem with Marginal Reliability Impact: Marginal Reliability Impact

 \subsection{The Role of MRI in Forward Capacity Market}

-The Forward Capacity Market (FCM) functions as a market mechanism to ensure that power systems have adequate resources to meet future electricity demand.
+The FCM functions as a market mechanism to ensure that power systems have adequate resources to meet future electricity demand.
 In ISO New England, system operators first determine the system-wide and zonal ICR based on expected system conditions three years prior to the operating period, which serves as the equilibrium point for MRI calculation.
 Subsequently, the QMRIC for the market is derived by discounting the QC with its rMRI.
 Using the estimated VOLL and resource bids, we can then construct the demand and supply curves for the FCM \cite{zhao2017constructing}.
+This process is illustrated in Fig. \ref{mrifcm}.

 Different from other \emph{average} reliability impact methods, the MRI-based approach provides more appropriate resource accreditation results and offers a clearer economic interpretation \cite{zhao2017constructing,zhao2020economic}.
 However, to ensure the efficiency of the FCM, certain properties of EUE and MRI are desired, particularly \emph{continuity} and \emph{non-negativity}, respectively.